leezer3/OpenBVE/Readme.md

 ## openBVE Source Code - Readme

-This source code is an experimental port of openBVE to the OpenTK framework.
+This source code started out life as a port of openBVE to the OpenTK framework, but now has begun major development work to improve the sim and the possibilities it presents.

 ### Compatibility Changes

-There have also been various additions, including to the OpenBveApi, and animated objects which are described fully [here](https://github.com/leezer3/OpenBVE/wiki/Compatibility-Notes).
+A general overview of compatibility changes, including to the OpenBveApi, and animated objects are described fully [here](https://github.com/leezer3/OpenBVE/wiki/Compatibility-Notes).

 ### Fixed Errata